FaserF/hassio-addons/whatsapp/README.md

 To actually send messages and automate WhatsApp, you need the **WhatsApp Custom Integration** for Home Assistant.

-- **[Integration Documentation & Examples](https://github.com/FaserF/ha-whatsapp/blob/main/EXAMPLES.md)**: Comprehensive guide on how to use the `notify` service, send buttons, polls, images, and creating bot automations.
+- **[Official Documentation & Examples](https://faserf.github.io/ha-whatsapp/)**: Comprehensive guide on how to use the `notify` service, send buttons, polls, images, and creating bot automations.

 ---